Deploy a Java Application on Kubernetes with Helm

 Make sure that you can to connect to your Kubernetes cluster by executing the command below:

 $ kubectl cluster-info

-Run the kubectl get pods command to get a list of running pods:
+Once the chart has been installed, you will see some information about the deployment.
+Run the kubectl get pods command to see pod status and get a list of running pods:

 $ kubectl get pods

 To obtain the application URL, run the commands shown in the “Notes” section and browse to the WAR application at the resulting service IP address, such as http://IP-ADDRESS/example.
 If you used the example WAR file, here are some screenshots of what you should see:

 You’ve now successfully deployed your Java/Tomcat application on Kubernetes.

 To learn more about the topics discussed in this guide, use the links below: